Transcribing Basics For Guitarists

 I actually couldn’t teach without it, as I teach my students concept and idea using other people’s songs, licks and ideas.

-Also, the majority of the gig’s I have done professionally in the last 12 years were artists who gave me MP3 (or a CD) and left me to get on with it!
+Also, the majority of the gig’s I’ve done professionally in the last 12 years were artists who gave me MP3 (or a CD) and left me to get on with it!
 You see I had to be able to transcribe in order to take the gig.

 Also once you get seriously good at it, you’ll be able to do it on the fly.
 Just imagine being able to trade licks with the keyboard player, by playing something really similar back just in your own style!